m3y54m/Embedded-Engineering-Roadmap/README.md

 ## Acknowledgement

 Special thanks to my friends in the community of Iranian Embedded Engineers in Twitter and [r/embedded](https://www.reddit.com/r/embedded) subreddit for their suggestions that helped in improving this roadmap.

+## Cotribution

+If you think that this map can be improved in anyway, please start an issue or pull request.
+I’ll be maintaining and updating this repository frequently.

+The source file is created using [Microsoft Visio](https://office.com/visio) in `.vsdx` format and included in this repository for your contributions.
+If you do not have Microsoft Visio or you want to use free software, you can use [draw.io](https://draw.io) which can import and export `.vsdx` files.